Katipunan ng Demokratikong Pilipino: Political positions

 KDP has been described as "ultra-right".
 KDP's electoral agenda for the 2019 elections were to "stop electoral fraud" by cancelling Smartmatic's contract with the Commission on Elections and reforming the electoral system, to prosecute those involved in the Dengvaxia controversy, and to reduce electrical bills by repealing the Electric Power Industry Reform Act (EPIRA) of 2001.
 Economic nationalism figures significantly in the party platform and covers shifting from a service economy to an agro-industrialized producer economy, food self-sufficiency and the integration of the Philippines into the Belt and Road Initiative.
 In addition, the party advocates a nonaligned, realist approach to foreign-policymaking, as well as federalism.

 False claims on the Marcoses' stolen wealth

 KDP's Facebook page posted false information regarding the Marcos family's stolen wealth.
 The group posted a video that made multiple false claims about Ferdinand and Imelda Marcos's Swiss bank accounts.
 The video also made misleading claims about the source of the Marcos's wealth.
 A fact check of the video's false claims said that, in fact, the Supreme Court ruled in 2003 that the assets in question were ill-gotten wealth or stolen money.
 The video received 28,000 interactions on KDP's Facebook page.
 Excerpts of KDP's incorrect video were shared by a Tiktok user in 2021 and generated 95,000 interactions and almost 876,000 views.

-Researchers noted that after Bongbong Marcos announced his candidacy for the presidency, claims praising his father, President Ferdinand Marcos Sr., and his authoritarian regime increased significantly.
+Researchers noted that after Bongbong Marcos announced his candidacy for the presidency, claims praising his father, President Ferdinand Marcos, and his authoritarian regime increased significantly.